 - Restores a healthy gum tissue

-- There are higher chance to develop gum recession probably after the procedure
+- There is higher chance to develop gum recession probably after the procedure

-- Only can treats a specific tooth with the exposed root
+- Only can treat a specific tooth with the exposed root

 - Rejuvagum Lift